25 Micro-Apps in One Nuxt Shell

 shared auth, isolated everything else

-authentication was the first thing we pulled into the shell. every surface needs to make authenticated API calls, and having 25 separate auth implementations would be insane. the shell handles the OAuth flow, manages token refresh, and passes the auth context down to whatever surface is mounted.
+authentication was the first thing we pulled into the shell. every surface needs to make authenticated API calls, and 25 separate auth implementations would be insane. the shell handles the OAuth flow, manages token refresh, and passes the auth context down to whatever surface is mounted.

 // shell/composables/useShellAuth.ts